marsolla/Open-C37.118/README.md

-(C) Copyright 2014 Rafael Marsolla - rafamarsolla@gmail.com
+(C) Copyright 2014 Rafael Marsolla - rafamarsolla at gmail dot com If you are looking for an LGPL or MIT version please contact us.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by